A compact model of Escherichia coli core and biosynthetic metabolism: Results

-We used the obtained EFMs to study the possible combinations of achievable growth rates and yields in the network \cite{wortel_metabolic_2018}.
-To this end, we considered growth on glucose as a scenario and computed, for each EFM from \textit{i}CH360red, its yield and its achievable cell growth rate, which we estimate based on the enzyme costs defined for the enzyme-constrained model (Methods).
+We used the EFMs of \textit{i}CH360red to study the possible combinations of achievable growth rates and yields in the network \cite{wortel_metabolic_2018}.
+To this end, we considered growth on glucose as a scenario and computed, for each EFM from \textit{i}CH360red, its yield, computed as the ratio of biomass flux and glucose uptake, and its achievable cell growth rate, which we estimated based on the enzyme costs defined for the enzyme-constrained model (Methods).
 Based on this analysis, we identified a front of Pareto-optimal EFMs, along which any increase in the growth rate will necessarily lead to a reduction in yield (Figure \ref{EFM_yield_cost_tradeoff}).
 Along the Pareto front, we observe a transition from a purely respiratory mode at maximum yield (Supplementary Figure \ref{max_yield_efm_escher_map}) to a mixed respiratory-fermentative mode at maximum growth (Supplementary Figure \ref{max_growth_efm_escher_map}).
-Quantitatively, the extent of this tradeoff was rather modest: the EFM with maximal yield reaches almost the maximal growth rate, so only minor gains in growth rate can be achieved by using other, fermentative modes along the Pareto front.
-However, it is worth noting that this analysis was performed using a simple capacity-based enzyme cost function, which summarises different determinants of enzyme cost such as driving force and substrate saturation \cite{noor_protein_2016} in one single value, assumed to be constant.
-Hence, repeating the analysis with a more complete enzyme-cost function \cite{noor_protein_2016} could help elucidate the nature of this tradeoff.
+Quantitatively, the extent of this trade-off was rather modest: the EFM with maximal yield reaches almost the maximal growth rate, so only minor gains in growth rate can be achieved by using other, fermentative modes along the Pareto front.
+However, it is worth noting that this analysis was performed using a simple capacity-based enzyme cost function, which ignores metabolite concentrations by assuming a constant enzyme cost per unit flux for each reaction.
+Repeating the analysis with a more complete enzyme-cost function, such as one that accounts for variable thermodynamic driving force and enzyme saturation, could help elucidate the nature of this trade-off \cite{noor_protein_2016}.
 To demonstrate that the shape and size of the Pareto front depend strongly on growth conditions, we also simulated an environment with very low oxygen levels.
 We implemented this by increasing the flux-specific enzyme cost of the oxygen-dependent reaction in the respiratory chain, equivalent to assuming a lower enzyme efficiency due to a lower oxygen level (Methods).
-Results (Supplementary Figure \ref{pareto_front_low_o2}) show a much broader front of Pareto optimal EFMs, indicating that the nature of the observed tradeoff is indeed condition-dependent.
+Results (Supplementary Figure \ref{pareto_front_low_o2}) show a much broader front of Pareto optimal EFMs, indicating that the nature of the observed trade-off is indeed condition-dependent.
 Notably, a similar dependence of the Pareto front on extracellular oxygen availability has been previously observed in a small-scale model of \textit{E.~coli} core metabolism \cite{wortel_metabolic_2018}.